Sidney Lau romanisation: Tones

 1° indicates the high flat tone.
 If ° appears after any other tones, it signifies a changed tone and that the word is to be pronounced as 1°, but 1° is not the original/normal tone of the word.
 Similar to °, if * appears after any tones apart from tone 2, it indicates that the word is to be pronounced as tone 2, but tone 2 is not the original/normal tone of the word.
+When the asterisk and small circle are applied to a superscript number, they are not superscripted further.